Memphis School of Preaching

 The Memphis School of Preaching (MSOP) is a two-year collegiate institution devoted to the training of gospel preachers within the Church of Christ branch of Christian theology.
 It is overseen by the elders of the Forest Hill Church of Christ in Germantown, a suburb of Memphis, in the U.S. state of Tennessee.

 Faculty

 Since January 2013, MSOP has been under the direction of B.J.
 Clarke, who replaced Administrative Dean Bobby Liddell.
 Currently there are ten instructors, each having spent over a decade preaching for congregations and performing the work of a preacher, some even continuing in that work.
 The current instructors include B.J.
-Clarke, Billy Bland, Bobby Liddell, Daniel F. Cates, Gary Colley, Keith A. Mosher, Sr., Michael McDaniel, and T.J.
+Clarke, Billy Bland, Bobby Liddell, Daniel F. Cates, Kevin Rutherford, Keith A. Mosher, Sr., Michael McDaniel, Allen Webster, and T.J.
 Clarke.

 History

 The Memphis School of Preaching had its beginning in 1966 at the Getwell church in Memphis, Tennessee, being first known as "Getwell School of Preaching."
 Roy J. Hearn, an experienced educator and Bible teacher at two Christian colleges, saw the need for such a school to train preachers for the churches of Christ.
 It was felt that a two-year, intensive program of study would be the most effective way to equip a man to become a Christian preacher.
 He was encouraged in this endeavor by others such as N.B.
 Hardeman.
 There have been over 1,000 men who have graduated in the annual graduation exercises.

 On the last Sunday in March, 1967, the first Memphis School of Preaching Lectureship took place and continued through Thursday of that week.
 This lectureship now continues to take place annually during that same week in March.

 In March, 1969, it was decided that the school move from Getwell to the Knight Arnold Church of Christ.
 Classes were held in the various classrooms of the church building, and the auditorium was used for a chapel.
 Makeshift offices were set up in other rooms for Hearn and other instructors.

 In 1972, a two-story building to the rear of the church auditorium was erected, which included classrooms, equipment, offices, and a library.
 In 1978, the church auditorium was "stretched" to seat twice as many, or 724 people.
 With the annual lectureships growing, as well as the Knight Arnold congregation, additional space was necessary to accommodate everyone.
 The auditorium was redecorated, with new carpets and pews installed.

 In 1982, Curtis A. Cates joined the school as a faculty member and eventual successor to Hearn as school director.
 Hearn had expressed a wish to the elders of Knight Arnold that he would just like to study, teach, and write, so he was relieved of his administrative duties while he continued to teach for a time.